sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Choosing the Rendering API</summary>

-Rendering APIs like DirectX, Vulkan, or OpenGL are tools that developers use to communicate with your computer hardware for drawing and presenting visuals on screen.

-Each game uses a specific rendering API, so it's vital to select the correct one for ReShade to inject properly!
+Rendering APIs (DirectX, Vulkan, OpenGL) are used by developers to display visuals on screen, and each game uses a specific API, which must be correctly selected for ReShade to work!

-If you're not sure about your game's rendering API, resources like the [PCGamingWiki](https://pcgamingwiki.com) can be a great help!
+  * Not sure about your game's API?
+Check [PCGamingWiki](https://pcgamingwiki.com).

-However, if you want to guess your game's API, here are some general guidelines:
+If you want to guess, however, here are some guidelines for what to choose:

 ---